itskekoff/discord-server-copy/README.md

 "name_syntax" supports only "%original" parameter

 ## Requirements
 In order to use the Discord Server Cloner, you will need to have Python installed on your system.
-The project has been tested with Python versions from 3.5.3 to 3.9, and it may also work with 3.10 (though it has not been tested).
+The project requires Python versions from 3.8 to 3.11
 Using discord.py-self package.

 ## Contribution